cppforlife/turbulence-release/README.md

 # Turbulence

-Turbulence release is used for injecting different failure scenarios against a BOSH deployed system.
-Currently these scenarios are supported:
+Turbulence release is used for injecting different failure scenarios into a BOSH deployed system.
+Currently following scenarios are supported:

 - VM termination on BOSH supported IaaSes
 - impose CPU/RAM/IO load